-NOTE: make sure your peaches are freestone ~ which means that the pit comes out easily.
+NOTE: Make sure your peaches are freestone ~ which means that the pit comes out easily.

 The next step is to gently toss the peaches and the dry ingredients together.
 Then add the lemon juice and vanilla extract.

-NOTE: my favorite vanilla is Nielsen~Massey.
+NOTE: My favorite vanilla is Nielsen~Massey.
 Don’t buy the cheap stuff.

-As the peaches sit they macerate ~ a fancy word meaning the fruit is infused with the spices and liquid ingredients.
+As the peaches sit, they macerate ~ a fancy word meaning the fruit is infused with the spices and liquid ingredients.
 This step creates a syrupy liquid.
 Yummy.

 TIP: You can reserve this liquid and drizzle it over ice cream.
 It’s delicious.

-While the peaches are macerating, remove 1 sheet of thawed puff pastry from the box and place on a flour~lined counter.
+While the peaches are macerating, remove 1 sheet of thawed puff pastry from the box and place it on a flour~lined counter.